kusari-network/kusari-docs/docs/get-started/internal-transfer.md

 ---
 Cheers Friends,

-this guide will teach you how to transfer your funds from our "substrate" side to our Ethereum-Virtual-Machine (EVM).
+This guide will teach you how to transfer your funds from our "substrate" side to our Ethereum-Virtual-Machine (EVM).
 Remember, the EVM side of our chain allows you to interact with many eth-based smart contracts and projects that eventually will move to Kusari.
-Moreover, our cross-chain bridges will be attached to our EVM module, so for you to utilize cross-chain trades you must use the EVM.
+Moreover, our cross-chain bridges will be attached to our EVM module, so for you to utilize cross-chain trades, you must use the EVM.

 That said, let me tell you how we tackle this.
-First, I will walk you through the process so that you can get started right away.
+First, I will walk you through the process to get started right away.
-Second, I will elablorate a bit more on the concept so that the interested lads can read up.
+Second, I will elaborate a bit more on the concept so that the interested lads can read up.

 ## <b> PART 1 - WALKTHROUGH </b>
 !!!
 Hint
-    You can access the TRANSFER function here: LINK You can watch me walking you through the process in this video: LINK
+    You can access the TRANSFER function here: LINK You can watch me walk you through the process in this video: LINK

-The tansfer is done in four (4) steps:
+The transfer is done in four (4) steps:

 - Setup
 - Origin and Destination Address